janegca/fem-challenges/07-single-price-grid/README.md

 to a hover as well the criteria mentioned a hover effect the design images didn't include an 'active' state.

-Used both `grid` and `flex` layouts in this one.
-Mainly because centering a single element on the screen with `grid` is easy-peasy and because the bottom row of elements in the larger screen sizes are easier to line up using `grid` while `flex` is great for one column on small screens.
+Used `grid` layouts in this one.
+Mainly because centering a single element on the screen with `grid` is easy-peasy and because the bottom row of elements in the larger screen sizes are easier to line up using `grid`.
 In all, designed mobile first and need very little tweaking for the larger screen sizes.